jweissman/orsino/playtesting.md

 [ ] Hidden seems to be removed whenever the hiding creature _gets_ attacked (should be removed whenever the hiding creature itself _attacks_)
 [ ] Zero handling
   [ ] Was seeing 0-damage attacks on elite units (maybe something to do with DR but a 0-damage attack is a miss, although we could gloss as 'graze' or something?)
-  [ ] Healing for 0 HP should be presented as a failure (not "heals for 0 damage" but "tried to heal but fails") -- thought we had repaired this but still seeing 0-amount heals
+  [ ] Healing for 0 HP should be presented as a failure (not "heals for 0 damage" but "tried to heal but fails") -- thought we had repaired this but still seeing 0-amount heals -- we'd need to elide these events (for turn-end regen effects I think but maybe other places)
-  [ ] Magic missile that does 0 damage should be glossed as a miss I think?
+  [ ] Magic missile that does 0 damage should be glossed as a miss I think? (even though they're supposed to have 'perfect' targeting!)

 ## Features
 [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)